ferng/runlog-js/README.md

 Go ahead and raise an issue in the [issues log](https://github.com/ferng/runlog-js/issues) if something is broken or you feel something should be changed, added or removed.

 ## Change history

+# TODOs
+* if no values are updated it fails, send default values if they are left this includes seconds & minutes in the time fields